cabforum/servercert/docs/BR.md

 ### 7.2.2 CRL and CRL entry extensions

+a. `reasonCode` (OID 2.5.29.21)

+  If a CRL entry is for a Root CA or Subordinate CA Certificate, including Cross Certificates, this CRL entry extension MUST be present.
+  If a CRL entry is for a Certificate not technically capable of causing issuance, this CRL entry extension SHOULD be present.
+  If present, this extension MUST NOT be marked critical.

+  The `CRLReason` indicated MUST NOT be unspecified (0), MUST NOT be certificateHold (6), and MUST indicate the most appropriate reason for revocation of the certificate.

 ## 7.3 OCSP profile

+If an OCSP response is for a Root CA or Subordinate CA Certificate, including Cross Certificates, and that certificate has been revoked, then the `revocationReason` field within the `RevokedInfo` of the `CertStatus` MUST be present.
+The `CRLReason` used SHALL contain a value permitted for CRLs, as specified in Section 7.2.2.

 ### 7.3.1 Version number(s)

 ### 7.3.2 OCSP extensions

+The `singleExtensions` of an OCSP response MUST NOT contain the `reasonCode` (OID 2.5.29.21) CRL entry extension.

 # 8. COMPLIANCE AUDIT AND OTHER ASSESSMENTS
 The CA SHALL at all times: